 Cats are not as tuned into human behavior as dogs are.
-Dogs behave different with humans than they do with other dogs showing that they read us differently and understand our behavior.
+Dogs behave differently with humans than they do with other dogs showing that they read us differently and understand our behavior.
 Cats behave similarly to humans and other cats, but they do learn how to elicit certain responses from us (Turner et al., 2017).
 Cats learn by association and quickly learn what behaviors get them rewards from humans.
-If every time the cat meows and you feed the cat because you assume him or her is hungry, then the cat learns that meowing at you is effective.
+If every time the cat meows and you feed the cat because you assume that he or she is hungry, then the cat learns that meowing at you is effective.
 He or she will continue to do it to get a reward.
 That means that if your cat is meowing in the middle of the night, it is likely because you have somehow rewarded this behavior.

 When we bring a cat into our home, we are responsible for providing them everything they need to live a happy life.
 Since humans communicate with language, we can often be bad at reading the body language of our cats and correctly interpreting what they are trying to communicate to us.
-Learning how to read our cat’s body language is a great way to ensure you are providing your cat a happy life.
+Learning how to read your cat’s body language is a great way to ensure you are providing your cat a happy life.
 Their body language will tell you if they are content, happy to see you, scared, anxious, or angry.
 Tuning in to the different ways that cats communicate can help you provide them the environment they need to be content and happy.